Overview of Program

 - a professional learning community which will meet regularly (~monthly lunches) throughout the academic year to discuss issues associated with CRE development and implementation,

 - a summer CRE faculty development program consisting of a required one 4-hour workshop for ALL faculty developing new course-based research experiences for their courses.
-For the whole course development grants, an additional 8-hour workshop will be held, which is optional for the small grantees.
+For the whole course development grants, an additional 2-day workshop will be held off campus.

 - course development grants are available to faculty developing new CREs for their courses.

-If you are interested in this idea, but want some ideas of what types of programs others have offered, come to HHMI Lunches to talk to your colleagues here at Hope or check out some examples at other institutions.
+If you are interested in this idea, but want some ideas of what types of programs others have offered, come to HHMI lunches to talk to your colleagues here at Hope or check out some examples of previously funded projects at Hope OR at other institutions.

 Check out the program guidelines and application requirements webpage for more details